unrealwork/atsd-use-cases/tutorials/historize/README.md

 ## Scheduling Job in Axibase Collector

-The [JDBC Job](https://axibase.com/docs/axibase-collector/jobs/jdbc.html) in Axibase Collector executes any query against wide range of databases and persist the results in Axibase Time Series Database for visualization, alerting, and forecasting.
+The [JDBC Job](https://axibase.com/docs/axibase-collector/jobs/jdbc.html) in Axibase Collector executes any query against wide range of databases and persist the results in ATSD for visualization, alerting, and forecasting.

 ### Create Data Source